Scabbard

-A scabbard is a sheath for holding a sword, knife, or other large blade.
-As well, rifles may be stored in a scabbard by horse riders.
-Military cavalry and cowboys had scabbards for their saddle ring carbine rifles and lever-action rifles on their horses for storage and protection.
-Scabbards have been made of many materials over the millennia, including leather, wood, and metals such as brass or steel.
+A scabbard is a sheath for holding a sword, dagger, knife, or similar edged weapons.
+Rifles and other long guns may also be stored in scabbards by horse riders for transportation.
+Military cavalry and cowboys had scabbards for their saddle ring carbines and rifles for transportation and protection.
+Scabbards have been made of many materials over the millennia, including leather, wood, and metal such as brass or steel.

 Most commonly, sword scabbards were worn suspended from a sword belt or shoulder belt called a baldric.

 Antiquity

-Wooden scabbards were typically covered in fabric or leather; the leather versions also usually bore metal fittings for added protection and carrying ease.
-Japanese blades typically have their sharp cutting edge protected by a wooden scabbard called a saya.
-Many scabbards, such as ones the Greeks and Romans used, were small and light.
-It was designed for holding the sword rather than protecting it.
+Scabbards have at least been around since the Bronze Age, and are thought to have existed as long as the blade has.
+Wooden scabbards were typically covered in fabric or leather; the leather versions also usually bore metal or leather fittings for added protection and carrying ease.
 All-metal scabbards were popular items for a display of wealth among elites in the European Iron Age, and often intricately decorated.
 Little is known about the scabbards of the early Iron Age, due to their wooden construction.
-However, during the Middle and late Iron Ages, the scabbard became important especially as a vehicle for decorative elaboration.
-After 200 BC fully decorated scabbards became rare.
+However, during the Middle and late Iron Ages, the scabbard became important especially as a vehicle for decorative elaboration and social status.
+After 200 BC fully decorated scabbards became rare, but in their lesser extent existed well into the Medieval period.

 A number of ancient scabbards have been recovered from weapons sacrifices, a few of which had a lining of fur on the inside.
 The fur was probably kept oily, keeping the blade free from rust.
-The fur would also allow a smoother, quicker draw.
+The fur would also allow a smoother, quicker draw, and protect the blade.
+In classical antiquity, Greek scabbards often had ornamental metal fittings, characteristic of the Iron Age.
+The Roman army used scabbards to a great extent with short baldrics, carrying their swords quite high up.

+Japanese blades typically have their sharp cutting edge protected by a wooden scabbard called a saya.
+Many Japanese blades such as the Wakizashi or the Katana feature notably curved blades and so the saya was also curved to better fit them.
+A saya consists of several key parts: the wooden scabbard body or koiguchi, the kurikata (horn for sageo cord), the sageo cord, the kojiri, and an option ornamental shitodome for the kurikata.
+The saya is typically made of lightweight wood, such as magnolia, and covered with lacquer to protect the blade and prevent scratches.